Expert advice for Mothers of the Bride and Groom

-I was invited by Karen Cinnamon to write this blog post for Smashing the Glass as an expert with 26 years experience dressing Mothers of the Bride and Groom.
+I was invited by Karen Cinnamon to write this blog post for Smashing the Glass as an expert with over 30 years experience dressing Mothers of the Bride and Groom.

 Congratulations your darling son or daughter has announced that he/she is to get married to their soul mate.
 This is a joyous time, assuming that you approve of the new addition to your family, with all the excitement to come of planning a wedding.

-We have been in business for 26 years dressing Mothers of the Bride and Groom and Brides and we hear so many stories some very funny and others quite sad and we know it’s hard to please all of the people all of the time!
+We have been in business for over 30 years dressing Mothers of the Bride and Groom and Brides and we hear so many stories some very funny and others quite sad and we know it’s hard to please all of the people all of the time!

 When it comes to Mum’s outfit what is the etiquette?
 Let’s assume that the two mothers are speaking to each other and in communication!
 It is widely accepted that the mother of the bride gets to choose her outfit first.
 She has first call on colour and style and after she has made her decision the mother of the groom can go out and choose her outfit.